The ISO 27001 Implementation Phase Key Steps

 Conduct Training Sessions

-Organize and deliver training sessions using various formats such as workshops, online courses, seminars, and on-the-job training.
+Organise and deliver training sessions using various formats such as workshops, online courses, seminars, and on-the-job training.

 Ensure that the training covers all necessary aspects of the ISMS and is tailored to the needs of different employee groups.